willianantunes/willianantunes.com/README.md

 You need to run `npm run cms` and `npm run develop`, then you can use the CMS locally without the need of doing OAuth flow.

+## Consulting `public` folder after build through Docker

+First access the container:

+    docker-compose run blog bash

+Then you can issue `ls -l public`! `gatsby-plugin-netlify` generates `_headers` file for Netlify Platform.
+You can consult it issuing `cat public/_headers`.

 ## I want to use your project.
 How do I use this template?

 That is quite simple.
 Just follow the bullets: